xshang93/CRediTor/README.md

   Xiao Shang: Conceptualization, Methodology, Writing – original draft, Writing – review & editing.
 Zhiying Liu: Methodology, Writing – review & editing.
 Jiahui Zhang: Methodology, Writing – review & editing.
 Tianyi Lyu: Methodology, Writing – review & editing.
 Yu Zou: Conceptualization, Supervision, Writing – review & editing.

 # How to use
+- Web app (The easiest): Open the link and start using! https://xshang93.github.io/creditor/
 - For windows:
 Simplily download the CRediTor.exe file in /executable and you are good to go.
 - For Linux: download the CRediTor.py file in /package.
 Under the folder run ```python CRediTor.py``` from yoru terminal.